Diagram-as-code tools only inch towards the visibility we need

 There are other drawbacks as well:

 • Most diagram-as-code tools focus only on visualization.
-Some may include documentation features, but few (if any) support other tools an engineer needs to manage a distributed system: platform debugging, collaborative architecture design, implementation of the designed changes.
+Some may include documentation features, but few (if any) support other tools an engineer needs to understand a distributed system in real time, across all layers of the stack.

-The bottom line is that diagram-as-code tools are a step forward from whiteboarding tools, but they don’t fully solve the problem of system visibility and management.
+The bottom line is that diagram-as-code tools are a step forward from whiteboarding tools, but they don’t fully solve the problem of system visibility.

-The need to visualize a system isn’t just about seeing how it looks—it’s about understanding how it works so developers can safely make changes, troubleshoot issues, onboard new team members, plan for technical debt, or navigate dependencies in complex architecture.
+The need to visualize a system is, at its core, about understanding how it works so developers can safely make changes, troubleshoot issues, onboard new team members, plan for technical debt, or navigate dependencies in complex architecture.

 Many tools claim to be "interactive," implying that they support this level of visibility into your system.
 However, that word can mean very different things.
 Ask yourself, does "interactive" mean…